flype44/AmigaOS/cdt-prefs/README.md

 Or set these as ToolTypes in the MultiView icon.

-## About
+## Generate the color-schemes

-This project includes a custom `JSON` catalog of color schemes from popular editors and a `Python` script (`cdt-prefs-make-all.py`) to generate preference files.

-It contains a collection of various **Light** and **Dark** color-schemes coming from Atom, GitHub, IntelliJ, KWrite, VSCode, SublimeText, and some other ones.

-You can add new ones or modify keywords and types as needed.
+You can add new schemes or modify keywords and types as needed.
 If so you are encouraged to `Pull-Request` this repository.

-See `cdt-prefs.json` and the script for details.
+See `cdt-prefs.json` and the script for details, also better read Stefan Ruppert's documentation (`cdt/doc/c_dtc.doc`).

-### Generate the color-schemes

 ```sh
 python3 ./cdt-prefs-make-all.py
 ```

-### The output should be :
+The output should be :

 ```sh
 Loading catalog cdt-prefs.json...